stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/style/get_nextparagraphstylename/_index.md

 title: Aspose::Words::Style::get_NextParagraphStyleName method
 linktitle: get_NextParagraphStyleName
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Style::get_NextParagraphStyleName method.
-Gets/sets the name of the style to be applied automatically to a new paragraph inserted after a paragraph formatted with the specified style in C++.
+description: 'Aspose::Words::Style::get_NextParagraphStyleName method.
+Gets/sets the name of the style to be applied automatically to a new paragraph inserted after a paragraph formatted with the specified style in C++.'
 type: docs
 weight: 1300
 url: /cpp/aspose.words/style/get_nextparagraphstylename/